From Palaces to Cliffs: The 35 Most Iconic Landmarks in Portugal

 Thanks to the genius minds behind the project, the former summer royal residence was transformed into an enchanted woodland oasis.

 Descending the Sintra Mountains towards the sea, you will reach the westernmost point of mainland Portugal: Cabo da Roca.
-It is worth going there to admire the landscape and the sun setting into the Atlantic Ocean with its historical red lighthouse standing on top of the cliffs as a background.
+It is worth visiting to admire the landscape and watch the sun set over the Atlantic Ocean, with its historic red lighthouse standing on top of the cliffs as a backdrop.

 Portugal Landmarks – Lisbon